 Skilled talent

-High performers in particular can benefit from peer mentors, who can provide them with an opportunity to learn from their knowledge and expertise and help them reach their potential.
+High performers in particular can benefit from a peer mentor program, who can provide them with an opportunity to learn from their knowledge and expertise and help them reach their potential.

 Employees struggling with their wellbeing